mdavindarinaldy/fgo24-css-chessboard/README.md

-# HTML Example Project
+# Project Chessboard

 This project is for training only.
-This project uses HTML Table tag to make a chessboard.
+This project uses HTML & CSS to make a chessboard (Without tag table).

 ## Preview